opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 ## Segment replication configuration

-Setting the default replication type on a cluster affects all newly created indexes.
+Setting the default replication type for a cluster affects all newly created indexes.
 However, you can specify a different replication type when creating an index.
 Index-level settings always override cluster-level settings.

-### Creating an index with segment replication type
+### Creating an index with the segment replication type

 To set segment replication as the replication strategy for an index, create the index with `replication.type` set to `SEGMENT`: